 This kind of essay is a way of introducing a topic with a broad statement of fact, followed up by a question about your opinions on the topic.
 An example would be: “Many people think that the place you were born affects your success in later life.
 What is your opinion about the relevance of one’s place of birth upon future success?”
 Birthplace relevant: people in developed countries wealthier and healthier; kids in upper-class neighborhoods get better jobs.
 Birthplace irrelevant: most countries now meritocracies; qualifications/experience more important than family ties.

 2. The “It is argued that” essay

 Unsurprisingly, another means of eliciting an opinion from you, possibly about a topic you have never given much consideration to before.
-For example: “Do you think consumers should be held responsible for their poor nutritional choices, or do food manufacturers need to be more honest about the potential dangers involved in eating certain foods which are high in salt, sugar and fat?”
-You are then invited to give your views, such as they may be, on the topic regardless of your personal dietary preferences.
+For example: “Do you think consumers should be responsible for their poor nutritional choices, or do food manufacturers need to be more honest about the potential dangers in eating certain foods which are high in salt, sugar and fat?”
+You will then need to give your views, such as they may be, on the topic regardless of your personal dietary preferences.
 Consumers responsible: they are educated and have free will; sugary food makes them happy.
-Manufacturers responsible: deliberate manipulation of ingredients; only motivated by profit not well-being of consumer.
+Manufacturers responsible: deliberate manipulation of ingredients; only motivated by profit not the well-being of the consumer.

 It isn’t always easy to express either the benefits or the problems of a PTE essay topic, but it is essential that you rise to the challenge.
 “What are the benefits and problems involved in introducing compulsory sport in schools throughout your country?”
 Whether you’re a couch potato or a gym-obsessive, your opinion is called for.
 Positives of compulsory sport: healthy body = healthy mind; team-building and school spirit are reinforced.
 Negatives of compulsory sport: games are a waste of learning time/resources, save it for after school; lack of space in inner-city schools.